Media professionals, please find information regarding our upcoming performances here.

 FOR IMMEDIATE RELEASE

-Since 1995, the Circus Juventas summer show has been a Twin Cities favorite.
-With only 1,000 seats in the big top, tickets for the 17 performances sell out quickly.
-The show features the most advanced, highly committed young artists, trained by elite coaches from around the world, who themselves have performed with Cirque du Soleil, the Great Moscow Circus, Mongolian State Circus, Ringling Brothers and Barnum & Bailey, to name a few.
+Since 1995, the Circus Juventas summer show has been a Twin Cities’ favorite.
+With only 1,000 seats in the big top, tickets for the 17 public performances sell out quickly.
+The show features the most advanced, highly-committed young artists, trained by elite coaches from around the world, who themselves have performed with Cirque du Soleil, the Great Moscow Circus, Mongolian State Circus, Ringling Brothers and Barnum & Bailey, to name a few.

 About the signature Circus Juventas style

-Audiences have compared Circus Juventas to Cirque du Soleil and they have widely been credited with revolutionizing the circus arts.
+Celebrating their 25th anniversary this year, Circus Juventas audiences have compared them to Cirque du Soleil, and they have widely been credited with revolutionizing the circus arts.
 In summer 2017, the Smithsonian Folklife Festival invited Circus Juventas to be the featured performers for their 50th anniversary celebration.
 On the heels of performing on the national mall, Circopedia honored the Saint Paul youth circus with the International Circopedia Award, the first American circus to be named to the international list.
 Their brand of cirque noveau features full-blown theatrical productions which spotlight the athleticism of aerial, acrobatic and balancing acts, combined with elaborate sets, lavish costumes, music, and story narration.

-How STEAM came to be the 2018 summer production
+How TWISTED came to be the 2019 summer production

-Stay in touch with Circus Juventas as students rehearse for STEAM.
+Stay in touch with Circus Juventas as students rehearse for TWISTED.

 About Circus Juventas

-Circus Juventas is a 501(c)3 non-profit and the largest youth performing arts circus school in North America.
-Over the past 24 years, co-founders Dan and Betty Butler have seen their dream grow into a year-round program that serves more than 2,500 children and youth up to age 21 with a diverse array of circus arts training and performance opportunities in a noncompetitive setting.
-Circus Juventas’ mission is to inspire artistry and self-confidence through a multicultural circus arts experience that encourages leadership and life skills, teamwork, athleticism, artistry, pursuit of excellence, and community service.
+Circus Juventas is a 501(c)3 nonprofit and the largest youth performing arts circus school in North America.
+Over the past 25 years, co-founders Dan and Betty Butler have seen their dream grow into a year-round program that serves more than 2,500 children and youth through age 22 with a diverse array of circus arts training and performance opportunities in a noncompetitive setting.
+Circus Juventas’ mission is to inspire artistry and self-confidence through a multicultural circus arts experience that encourages leadership and life skills, teamwork, athleticism, artistry, pursuit of excellence and community service.
 For more information, visit http://circusjuventas.org.